grigorisg9gr/rocgan/README.rst

 ====

-The results are improved over the original ICLR publication; those results and pretrained files correspond to the journal version of the code (currently under review).
+The results are improved over the original ICLR publication; those results and pretrained files correspond to the IJCV version [4]_.

 Tested on a Linux machine with: